 Melbourne IT become aware of the vulnerability after hacked Queensland Government sites were defaced on Tuesday but AAPT data was stolen by the time the patch was applied.

-"The server contained AAPT data that appears to match the data Anonymous is claiming to possess," spokesman Tony Smith told iTnews on Thursday
+"The server contained AAPT data that appears to match the data Anonymous is claiming to possess," spokesman Tony Smith told SC Magazine sister site iTnews on Thursday

-Though the Anonymous-linked hackers first threatened to release ISP data as early as 2pm on Tuesday, Smith said it had not approached AAPT until Wednesday afternoon.
+Though the Anonymous-linked hackers first threatened to release ISP data as early as 2pm on Tuesday, Smith told ITnews it had not approached AAPT until Wednesday afternoon.

 The compromised server was later shut down at 9.30pm on Wednesday night.